ichernev/omron-rs7-intelli-it/Readme.md

 ## Device memory read (blood pressure measurement)

-The message is in response to 08:01:00:08:XX:YY:00:CS request.
+The message is in response to 08:01:00:AA:XX:YY:00:CS request.
-Where XX is the start memory offset, and YY is the length (0e ~ 14 for one measurement, or a multiple for more).
+Where AA:XX is the start memory offset, and YY is the length (0e ~ 14 for one measurement, or a multiple for more).

     Response